-Non-linear video ads do not disrupt the playback of a video, but run alongside the video content within the video player for a brief period of time or after the ad is clicked away.
+Non-linear video ads do not disrupt the playback of a video, but run alongside the video content within the video player for a brief period or after the user clicks the ad away.
 The original video content remains in view as the non-linear video ad covers a part of the video as it plays.
 Usually, a non-linear video ad is shown in the bottom area of a video player.

 An overlay ad is a banner ad that is delivered over the video content in the bottom of the video player.
 The ad makes use of text, graphics, or video overlays to convey the message of the advertiser.

-To enhance the visibility of the campaign, a linear or non-linear video ad can be paired to a companion ad that is in tune with the original video ad.
+To enhance the visibility of the campaign, you can pair a linear or non-linear video ad to a companion ad that is in tune with the original video ad.
 A companion ad is served outside the environment of the video player.
 Any display advertising format can be coupled.

 An example of a companion ad is a branded player.
 A branded player consists of an outer layer or skin that is wrapped around the video player.

-If a user is surfing the Internet with a mobile device, like a smartphone or tablet, Adhese is capable to serve any display advertising format – whether the environment is adapted or not to the mobile user.
-Please note that there are some limitations to rich media on mobile because iOS (the mobile operating system of Apple) does not support Flash.
-Next to the monetization of mobile websites, advertising within applications or In-App advertising is possible as well.
+Suppose a user is surfing the Internet with a mobile device, like a smartphone or tablet.
+In that case, Adhese is capable of serving any display advertising format – whether the environment is adapted or not to the mobile user.
+Next to the monetisation of mobile websites, advertising within applications or In-App advertising is possible as well.

 A native ad meets the following criteria: